Modularity maximization and community detection in complex networks through recursive and hierarchical annealing in the D-Wave Advantage quantum processing units: Discussion

 Quantum processing units (QPUs), regardless of type, are known to struggle with encoding large numbers of variables.
-In one-hot encoding, this number is of the order $N\times M$ where $N$ is the number of nodes in the graph and $M$ is the number of allowed communities.
+In one-hot encoding, this number is of the order $N\times M$, where $N$ is the number of nodes in the graph and $M$ is the number of allowed communities.
 This is suboptimal because there is no guarantee that the network contains $M$ distinct communities, leading to wasted computational resources \cite{Negre2020}.
 Our approach, by contrast, limits the number of variables to the size of the network.
 Additionally, our method optimizes systems using discrete rather than binary variables, offering another advantage.
 Current approaches using one-hot encoding require satisfying a constraint for each variable, $\sum_{j=1,M}x_{ij}-1=0, \ \forall i=1, \ldots, N$, which ensures each node is uniquely assigned to a community.
-These constraints are typically relaxed by introducing Lagrange $\alpha_i$ multipliers in the QUBO formulation.
+These constraints are typically relaxed by introducing Lagrange multipliers in the QUBO formulation.
 However, determining appropriate values for these multipliers often requires manual tuning or guessing, a process that becomes impractical for weighted networks, where even slight variations can alter the optimal value.
 While constrained optimization methods can be effective \cite{Ushijima-Mwesigwa2017,Negre2020}, they add a layer of complexity.
-An alternative approach, discrete quadratic modeling with hybrid quantum-classical methods, offers a promising compromise \cite{Wierzbinski2023} but sacrifices transparency.
-Although we employed a recursive process, other combinations of multiple binary divisions could be designed to tackle this and other optimization problems \cite{Nembrini2022}, potentially leading to quantum-classical algorithms similar to the Louvain method.
-For example, in \cite{rathore2024loadbalancinghighperformance}, a similar hierarchical approach is used to divide the graph of data points into $2^n$ equal parts to achieve load balancing for parallel processing.
+DQM, a popular hybrid model of DWAVE, can solve discrete cases~\cite{Wierzbinski2023}, but incurs increased computational requirements (Table S1), sacrifices transparency due to undisclosed classical–quantum allocations, and ultimately exhibits behavior similar to our fully open approach.

+While the results presented here were obtained using D-Wave hardware, the hierarchical strategy is broadly applicable to any solver that encodes communities via binary variables.
+In particular, the method can be implemented on quantum-inspired devices such as the Fujitsu Digital Annealer~\cite{jiang_benchmarks_2024} or on emerging quantum annealing systems such as those developed by the Nippon Electric Company (NEC) corporation~\cite{yamaji_development_2022}.
+In the case of gate-based devices, our solution can be used with the Quantum Approximate Optimization Algorithm (QAOA) algorithm~\cite{farhi_quantum_2022}.
+However, practical experiments in this direction are limited by additional issues, especially the high noise level of those devices and the need to set additional variational hyperparameters.